Harley Academy

 “When choosing the appropriate tool for administering dermal filler, I think about the underlying anatomy.
 In particular, the facial vasculature in the area I’m injecting and depositing filler.”

-Paula comments that she would “use a needle with caution and inject small volumes using low pressure and extrusion force.”
+She confirms she would “use a needle with caution and inject small volumes using low pressure and extrusion force.
+When using a cannula, I'd opt for a 22 gauge for the mid-face and lower face.

 “I typically use a needle when a bolus is required, which is often the case for structural support.
-Whilst injecting, whether using a cannula or needle, I’m constantly assessing for skin perfusion and any concerning signs of vascular compromise”, she highlights.
+Whilst injecting, whether using a cannula or needle, I’m constantly assessing for skin perfusion and any concerning signs of vascular compromise."

 The best filler techniques for safer profile balancing